 I encountered the most delicious hummus at Aladdin Cafe, a local Mediterranean restaurant.
 That hummus met all of the above characteristics, and I was hoping the owner might enlighten me with his techniques.
 When I asked, though, he replied, “It’s a secret,” with a sly smile and walked away.

-I went home determined to learn the secrets to making epic hummus.
-I opened up my laptop and twenty new tabs, like I do.
-Ten hummus attempts later, I’m ready to share all of my hummus tips and tricks with you!
-Get ready to make the best hummus of your life.
+Next, I went to Google and opened up a million tabs to learn everything about hummus.
+You know me.
+Ten hummus attempts later, I’m ready to share all of my hummus tips and tricks with you.
+Get ready to make the best hummus of your life!

 The internet at large raves that an Israeli chef named Michael Solomonov makes the very best hummus.
 It’s so good that Bon Appetit named his hummus their 2015 Dish of the Year.
 That’s some serious hummus.